toda-lab/pygplib/docs/howto-use-pygplib.rst

 the `TPTP
 format <https://www.tptp.org/Seminars/TPTPWorldTutorial/LogicFOF.html>`__
 for automated theorem proving.
-The format is detailed in :ref:`Format of First-Order Formula`.
+The format is detailed in :ref:`FormatofFirstOrderFormula`.
 A first-order formula given in string can be parsed and constructed as a first-order formula object by ``Fog.read()``.